Belarus: EU rejects Lukashenko inauguration as illegitimate | DW | 24.09.2020

-Foreign policy chief Josep Borrell said the bloc does not recognize the "falsified results," adding that the snap inauguration went against the will of the people.
-He warned it will only deepen the crisis iin Belarus.
+Foreign policy chief Josep Borrell said the bloc does not recognize the "falsified results."
+Meanwhile, the Interior Ministry said it arrested over 360 protesters after Wednesday's inauguration.

 President Alexander Lukashenko is not the legitimate leader of Belarus, the European Union said on Thursday.